 I’m so excited to announce this part of my journey to freezing my eggs!
 I’ve been wanting to do this for YEARS but never really prioritized it.
-Life just got in the way, you know?
+Life just got in the way.
 Then, after I was diagnosed with kidney cancer last year, I took a look at what was in my life and what I really needed in it.
 It wasn’t a closet full of clothes, it wasn’t a fancy car.
-What I really need in my life was having kids.
+Everyone has different priorities but for me, I always knew I needed kids in my life.

 What I’ve wanted to do as a career, even whether or not I’ve wanted to get married – these are all parts of my life that have had varying answers but the one constant in my life, ever since I was a young adult, was that I need to have children.